-Wrexham v Sheffield United
+Late Egan strike denies Wrexham famous cup upset

 Goal!

 Goal!
-Wrexham 2, Sheffield United 1.
-Thomas O'Connor (Wrexham) left footed shot from very close range to the centre of the goal following a corner.
+Wrexham 3, Sheffield United 2.
+Paul Mullin (Wrexham) right footed shot from the centre of the box to the centre of the goal.
+Assisted by Sam Dalby following a fast break.

 Post update